AdobeDocs/experience-manager-screens.en/help/user-guide/installing-screens-player.md

 ### Limitations {#limitations}

-Few limitations to basic playback monitoring are listed below:
+A few limitations to basic playback monitoring are listed below:

 * The player reports its own playback state to the server, so it requires an active connection.

-* The `isContentRendering` property that checks the GPU is too resource intensive to be enabled by default and requires explicit opt-in from the player preferences.
+* The `isContentRendering` property that checks the GPU is much more resource intensive to be enabled by default and requires explicit opt-in from the player preferences.
 Adobe recommends that you do not use it with videos in production.

 * This feature is only supported for sequence channels and does not yet cover the interactive channels (SPA) use case.

-* The metrics are not yet fully exposed to customers, Adobe is working on enabling dashboard-like reporting and alerting mechanisms soon.
+* The metrics are not yet fully exposed to customers, but Adobe is working on enabling dashboard-like reporting and alerting mechanisms soon.

 ### Other Resources {#additional-resources}

-See the following topics for an in-depth information:
+See the following topics for in-depth information:

 * To download Android&trade; Player, visit **Google Play**.
 To learn about implementing Android&trade; Watchdog, see [Implementing Android&trade; player](implementing-android-player.md).